pfunks/TCTest/test_faq.md

 **Steem Power** - Steem Power is a measurement of how much influence a user can wield via Steemit.
 The more Steem Power a user holds, the more they may influence the value of the content on the network.
 It is important to note when a user decides to “Power Down” Steem Power, they will receive equal distributions of the Steem Power as Steem over 13 weeks.

 **Steem Dollars** - Steem Dollars (SBD) are a blockchain and market powered token designed to be pegged to $1 USD.
 Steem Dollars may be turned into STEEM before they can be “Powered Up” into Steem Power.
-Steem Dollars may also be used to buy things in marketplaces, such as Steemit.com and PeerHub.com.
+Steem Dollars may also be used to buy things in marketplaces, such PeerHub.com.

 ## Will 1 Steem Dollar always be worth $1 USD?